Stat184-Hatfield-Fall2022/Final_Project_Master/README.md

 - [ ] During the last week of classes (Dec.
 7th and Dec.
 9th), your group will need to share a short presentation 3-5 minutes of what you've investigated and learned.
 - [ ] Each member of the team needs to complete Peer/Self Evaluations using the included Evaluation template and upload the knitted PDF to the appropriate submission portal in Canvas.
     - __Due Date: Thursday, Dec.
 15th, 2022 by 11:59pm ET__
-- [ ] Update this README file to check off all elements you have completed by placing an x in side the square brackets: [x]
+- [ ] Update this README file to check off all elements you have completed by placing an x inside the square brackets: [x]

 ## Learning Objectives and Outcomes Assessed
 + Code: Students will develop their ability to create reproducible code that others can understand.